 - 2.5.1 Supplementary Planning Documents (SPDs) provide further details, guidance and principles on Local Plan policies.
 SPDs are material considerations when processing planning applications and development proposals in the District and have to be considered when making a planning decision.
 The Council has numerous SPD's currently adopted covering a range of topics, linked here. - 2.5.2 Village and Neighbourhood Design Statements (VDS/NDS) are produced by local groups within each parish or neighbourhood and then adopted by the Council as a SPD.
-Two VDS were adopted in 2022 but both of these were outside of the monitoring period (Colden Common and Micheldever).
-Officers are currently working collaboratively with Littleton Parish Council on a Village Design Statement.
+Littleton VDS went to consultation in January/February 2023 and was adopted outside of the monitoring period in September 2023.
+The Micheldever VDS was adopted in October 2022.

-2.5.3 Table 1 VDS and SPD progress 2021 - 2022
+2.5.3 Table 1 VDS and SPD progress 2022 - 2023